-- (3.)
-Key Performance Indicator: The Small Business Development Center facilitates external partnerships and collaborations in San Angelo and throughout the Concho Valley. - > Targets: - AY 2011-2012-A fully functioning and funded Rural Business Advising Program provides economic and community development assistance to the ten counties of the Concho Valley. - AY 2011-2012-The Small Business Development Center is co-located within the Business Resource Center in order to facilitate partnerships and collaborations with other economic development entities. - (4.)
-Key Performance Indicator: The Center for International Studies facilitates partnerships with international institutions of higher education in order to expand learning opportunities for students. - Target: AY 2012-2013-The Center expands its roster of affiliated institutions by 10%. - Target: AY 2012-2013 The Center for International Studies will increase Host Family community involvement by 10% - (5.)
-Key Performance Indicator: A center for community-engaged active learning supports the University's efforts to support and advance community engagement in accordance with the institution's Quality Enhancement Plan. - > Target: AY 2013-2014-A center is fully open, staffed, and funded.

-c.
-Objective #3: Community engagement activities provide opportunities for positive interaction between and among University and community groups.
+- Target: AY 2012-2013: Partnerships with key agencies in the Department of Defense, Department of Homeland Security, and state/local law enforcement agencies are established. - ➤ Target: AY 2012-2013: The Center offers, on an annual basis, at least five collaborative education events (e.g., symposia, speakers' series, and co-hosted courses with national, state, and local agencies). - (3.)
+Key Performance Indicator: The Small Business Development Center facilitates external partnerships and collaborations in San Angelo and throughout the Concho Valley. - Targets: - AY 2011-2012: A fully functioning and funded Rural Business Advising Program provides economic and community development assistance to the ten counties of the Concho Valley. - AY 2011-2012: The Small Business Development Center is co-located within the Business Resource Center (BRC) in order to facilitate partnerships and collaborations with other economic development entities. - AY 2014-2015: Evaluate BRC partnerships for continuous improvement collaborations. - AY 2017-2020: Establish integral role in the Business Incubator (recruiting clients, transitioning them through incubator processes) and creating strategic initiative plans to enhance and grow Small Business Development Center for the development of faculty and students. - (4.)
+Key Performance Indicator: The Center for International Studies facilitates partnerships with international institutions of higher education in order to expand learning opportunities for students. - Target: AY 2012-2013: The Center expands its roster of affiliated institutions by 10%. - ➤ Target: AY 2012-2013: The Center for International Studies will increase Host Family community involvement by 10% - Target: Host Family program transitions to community organizations in support of ASU. - (5.)
+Key Performance Indicator: A center for community-engaged active learning supports the University's efforts to support and advance community engagement in accordance with the institution's Quality Enhancement Plan. - Target: AY 2013-2014: A center is fully open, staffed, and funded. - c.
+Objective #3: Community engagement activities provide opportunities for positive interaction between and among University and community groups. - (1.)
+Key Performance Indicator: Faculty, staff, and students participate in outreach and engagement activities. - ➤ Target: AY 2012-2013: At least 100 faculty and/or staff members document their community engagement activities. - Target: AY 2013-2014: Students engage in the community in support of service learning principles, as documented in the tenets of the Quality Enhancement Plan through the creation of the Community and Volunteer programs through Center for Student Involvment.

-- (1.)
-Key Performance Indicator: Faculty, staff, and students participate in outreach and engagement activities. - Target: AY 2012-2013-At least 100 faculty and/or staff members document their community engagement activities. - Target: AY 2013-2014-Students engage in the community in support of service learning principles, as documented in the tenets of the Quality Enhancement Plan (to be determined). - Target: The Small Business Development Center partners with regional businesses to provide service learning and outreach experiences for ASU students and faculty. - AY 2011-2012: 8 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities - AY 2014-2015: 12 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities - AY 2019-2020: 16 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities.

-- (2.)
-Key Performance Indicator: Students enrolled in the programs of the College of Health and Human Services engage in outreach hours through a variety of community agencies and organizations, including the San Jacinto Clinic.
+- Target: The Small Business Development Center partners with regional businesses to provide service learning and outreach experiences for ASU students and faculty. - AY 2011-2012: 8 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities - AY 2014-2015: 12 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities - AY 2019-2020: 16 coordinated service learning projects involving ASU faculty and students with community businesses and economic development entities. - (2.)
+Key Performance Indicator: Students enrolled in the programs of the College of Health and Human Services engage in outreach hours through a variety of community agencies and organizations. - Targets: - AY 2011-2012: 300 students - AY 2014-2015: 360 students - AY 2019-2020: 432 students

-- > Targets:

-- AY 2011-2012: 300 students

-- AY 2014-2015: 360 students

-- AY 2019-2020: 432 students